Rithika-tech-projects/Steganography/README.md

 - Scikit Image

-- Create a images folder with atleat 5 images in it.
+- Create a images folder with atleast 5 images in it.

  # How It Works